 The HPMS is the primary information collection vehicle through which MA organizations will communicate with CMS in support of the application process, bid submission process, ongoing operations of the MA program, and reporting and oversight activities.

-Applicants are required to enter contact and other information collected in HPMS in order to facilitate the application review process.
-Applicants are required to provide prompt entry and ongoing updates of data in HPMS.
-By keeping the information in HPMS current, the applicant facilitates the tracking of its application throughout the review process and ensures that CMS has the most current information for application updates, guidance and other types of correspondence.
+Applicants are required to enter contact and other information collected in the HPMS in order to facilitate the application review process.
+Applicants must promptly enter organizational data into the HPMS and keep the system accurate.
+This ensures that CMS has timely information and is able to provide guidance to the appropriate contacts within the organization.
 In the event that an applicant is awarded a contract, this information will also be used for frequent communications during implementation.
 Therefore, it is important that this information be accurate at all times.

-HPMS is also the vehicle used to disseminate CMS guidance to MA organizations.
+The HPMS is also the vehicle used to disseminate CMS guidance to MA organizations.
 The information is then incorporated in the appropriate manuals.
-It is imperative for MA organizations to independently check HPMS notices and incorporate the guidance as indicated in the notices.
+It is imperative for MA organizations to independently check the HPMS notices and incorporate the guidance as indicated in the notices.

 Submit Intent to Apply